Digital, Culture, Media and Sport

 My hon.
 Friend is quite right.
 It has always been recognised in our criminal justice system that punishment includes not only deterrence but rehabilitation.
 That is something we seek to do in our sentencing regime and in our criminal justice system generally.
 My hon.
 Friend is right to highlight that feature.

-The number of sentences considered by the Law Officers—the Attorney General and myself—has trebled since 2010.
+The number of sentences considered by the Law Officers—the Attorney General and me—has trebled since 2010.
 There were approximately 1,000 referrals last year, of which 86 cases were referred to the Court of Appeal and 50 offenders had their sentences increased.

 I often ask this question because it is a little campaign of mine.
 When people get unduly severe sentences, I write to the Solicitor General.
 It is usually women sentenced for a non-violent crime who get a long, disproportionate sentence.
 Does he welcome that kind of communication from Members?
 What does he do about that communication when he gets it?